 One of the biggest retail events of the year takes place in Paris on the 29th September – 01 October 2014, it is the World Retail Congress.
 This year the theme is “Retailing in a disrupted world”.
 As retail faces new challenges with new technology “disrupting” the old ways of shopping and consumers behave differently, business models and strategies need to reflect this.
 This is especially true in my world of internationalisation and translation.

-As some of you know K international works with some large retailers (like Tesco and M&S), helping them to put their products on shelves all over the world by providing a language translation service specifically tailored to the retail sector.
+As some of you know K international works with global retail brands, helping them to put their products on shelves all over the world by providing a language translation service specifically tailored to the retail sector.
 If you are an emerging retailer and look to expand into new markets, we have the experience and knowledge to assist you in your journey.
 If you are already established in new markets we can work with you to improve the translation and artwork processes to smoothly run your linguistic operations.
-We supply a quality retail translation service starting with product specification and description and finishing on translation of your technology solutions.
-At all times we work along side our clients and in line with their brand message.
+We supply a quality retail translation service starting with product specification and description and finishing on the translation of your technology solutions.
+At all times we work alongside our clients and in line with their brand message.

 Translating the Millennial’s Message